aimeeallen94/Rock-paper-scissors-lizard-sproc/README.md

 - On the settings page select Pages from the menu of the left of the page
 - On the GitHub Pages under Build and Deployment ensure source reads Deploy from a Branch and branch drop down menus read main and root respectively
 - Select Save
-- It may take a few moments for the wedpage to be deployed and for a box to appear under GitHub pages but once it appears the link can be copied and used as needed.
+- It may take a few moments for the webpage to be deployed and for a box to appear under GitHub pages but once it appears the link can be copied and used as needed.
 - The live link can be found

 ## Credits